maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Create Bottom-Level Acceleration Container

-Now we will create our first Acceleration Container, which stores a reference to the geometry we have just created:
+Now we will create our first acceleration container, which stores a reference to the geometry we have just created:

 ````js
 let geometryContainer = device.createRayTracingAccelerationContainer({